Tony Davis (cornerback)

 Antonio West Davis (born September 9, 1986) is a former gridiron football cornerback.
 He was signed by the Arizona Cardinals as an undrafted free agent in 2009.
-He also spent time in 2009 with the Hamilton Tiger-Cats of the Canadian Football League.
+He also spent time in 2009 with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He played college football at Penn State.

-Early years
+Early life

 Davis had outstanding football career at Howland High School in Howland Township, Ohio, where he was named 1st-team All-State, Ohio Division II Co-Offensive Player-of-the-Year, and twice named All-Metro Athletic Conference.

 College career

 Davis saw his first action as a sophomore, playing in 9 games during the 2005 season as the top reserve cornerback behind All-America and future pro, Alan Zemaitis.
 He started in every game at cornerback in 2006 and led the team (and was second in the Big Ten Conference) with 13 pass break-ups.
 He finished the season with 42 tackles, capping his season with an electrifying 88-yard fumble recovery and return for the game-winning touchdown in Penn State's 20-10 Outback Bowl victory over Tennessee.